Saniabuh/Network-Design/README.md

 I understand you will be confused about how we arrived at the 192.
 We will show you how is calculated.
-This bit from 11000000 from the new subnet mask is converted to decimal format Since we are converting from binary to decimal, our figure will be in base 2.
+This bit from 11000000 from the new subnet mask is converted to decimal format Since we are converting from binary to decimal which would be in base 2.

 Solving: 1*2^7+1*2^6+0*2^5+0*2^4+0*2^3+0*2^2+0*2^1+0*2^0 = 128+64+0+0+0+0+0+0 = 192.